 Here we present a most interesting research paper by Jenny Gould on Captain McDonald.
 A story about the later ‘spouse’ of Captain McDonald, Agnes Smith, and her daughter Agnes Eliza’s birth in Antwerp may be read on the Stories Page.

-Read here about Captain McDonald’s experiences during his 1838 voyage back to Australia via the Western Australia port of Swan River (Fremantle); notably during his temporary stay at Swan River his attendance at the Governor’s Ball sporting a recently acquired ‘black eye’
+The Samuel Viveash Diary – Read about Captain McDonald’s experiences during his 1838 voyage back to Australia via the Western Australia port of Swan River (Fremantle); notably during his temporary stay at Swan River his attendance at the Governor’s Ball, to Agnes’ dismay sporting a recently acquired ‘black eye’.
+See the Dropbox link below.

-Paper researched and written by Jenny Gould, and presented orally to Jenny’s Probus Club meeting
+A quality Paper researched and written by Jenny Gould, and presented orally to Jenny’s Probus Club meeting makes for most interesting reading here – A-Matter-of-Coincidence